 “Original” Medicare does NOT cover the refraction fee.
 You are responsible for the out-of-pocket cost of the refraction, which determines the need for a prescription and/or level of magnification.

 The fee depends on the time and complexity of the refraction.
 Medicare has never paid for this part of an examination and most insurance/supplements do not cover this procedure.
-The refraction fee is an out-of-pocket expense and may range from $75 to $175, while $150 is a common amount.
+The refraction fee is an out-of-pocket expense and ranges from $100 to $185.

 Policies vary greatly, but generally Medicare will cover low vision examinations (except for the refraction fee) performed by eye care professionals.